 Soon he was back on the court and playing like himself again.
 At the 1999 French Open, his coach felt that he would hit it off with German tennis player Steffi Graf, so he made sure to book Agassi’s practice court close to hers.

 Even though Graf had a boyfriend at the time, the two started to realize they had many things in common.
 She had also been pushed into the sport at a young age by her father and deeply understood Agassi’s inner turmoil.
-Soon they were inseparable.
+Soon, they were inseparable and got married.

-She supported him and was there as he had big wins at the US and Australia opens.
-He climbed in the rankings once more.
-Agassi and Graf welcomed two children together, and his family kept him motivated in what was a remarkable end of a career comeback.
+Graf supported him as he climbed back up the rankings.
+Agassi and Graf welcomed two children together, and his family kept him motivated through his comeback.

-At the end of his career, people often commented on his transformation over the years.
+At the end of his career, people often commented on his transformation.
 Agassi says it wasn’t a transformation because you can never be a finished product.
 Everyone is in a state of progress.
 He says even now, he’s still working toward finding what he really wants from life.